Talcum Powder Injury Lawsuit

 Our firm is currently investigating claims against Johnson & Johnson, and we offer a free consultation to discuss your situation.
-Over more than 20 years, our firm has obtained more than $150 million on behalf of our clients, including a $3.75 settlement for a victim of a defective product.
+Over more than 20 years, our firm has obtained $300 million on behalf of our clients, including a $3.75 settlement for a victim of a defective product.
 Partner Nate Bjerke has represented injury victims against large corporations like Amazon, Walmart, Ford Motor Company, General Motors and State Farm Insurance.

 If we find you have a case, there is no obligation to move forward.
 You decide if you want to file a talcum powder injury lawsuit and if you do, there are no fees for our services unless you receive compensation.

 Learn more about how we may be able to assist you by calling (612) TSR-TIME to schedule your free legal consultation.

 This is a difficult question to answer, as there are so many factors our experienced Bloomington defective product lawyers need to consider.
 Some of these factors may include: